itpplasma/slidegeist/README.md

 ## Limitations

-- Scene detection may need threshold tuning for some videos (default 0.03 works well for most lectures, try 0.02 for higher sensitivity or 0.05+ for only major transitions)
+- Scene detection may need threshold tuning for some videos (default 0.02 works well for most lectures, try 0.015 for maximum sensitivity or 0.03+ for only major transitions)
 - No speaker diarization
 - No automatic slide deduplication